27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \newtilde{v}_1^{(1)} + \newtilde{v}_2^{(2)} + \newtilde{v}_3^{3} = 0 \end{align} \]

-not, as one can easily see.
-Therefore, gradient fields on the triangular C-lattice produce according to Eq.
-(27.153) a checkerboard pattern in divergence, which would require unphysical numerical stabilizers such as divergence damping.
-Therefore, this grid was rightly excluded in Section 26.9.1.
+as one can easily verify.
+Therefore, according to Eq.
+(27.153), gradient fields on the triangular C-grid produce a checkerboard pattern in the divergence, which would require unphysical numerical stabilizers such as divergence damping.
+This grid was therefore rightly excluded in Sect.
+26.9.1.
 This finding was first put forward by Gassmann in [24].